Swetko/cse455-hw2/README.md

 You should have to modify only `harris_image.cpp`, `panorama_image.cpp` and `test\panorama.cpp` (excluding changes to the rest of the code due to C++ switch).
 You can submit just these 3 files (and any supporting files), or the whole folder, as you wish.
 We are going to test each function separately to give you partial credit.

 #### 5.2 Make some panoramas ####
 In order to get perfect grade you not only need to implement each feature of the algorithm but be able to run it to stitch multiple images together.
 We have provided the program `make-panorama` that can calls your basic function `make_panorama` to create complex panoramas.
 You would need to choose the parameters of your algorithm.
 Make sure that the parameters are such that your algorithm can stitch complex panos.
 If necessary use the `panorama` GUI to help with parameter choosing.
 Some of the functions are implemented there and some not.
-For `sun` and `helens` you have to choose the sequence yourself.
+For `sun` and `helens` you have to choose the order of stitching yourself.
 At the end you should make the necessary changes to `panorama.cpp` so that when we call

     ./make-panorama rainier
     ./make-panorama field